splunk/public-o11y-docs/infrastructure/metrics-pipeline/pipeline-management-use-cases.rst

 Learn more
 ===============================================================================

-To learn more about MTS aggregation, see :ref:`selecting-MTS-aggregation`.
+To learn more about MTS aggregation, including how to create aggregation rules, see :ref:`use-MTS-aggregation-pipeline`.

 To learn more about considerations for routing data to :guilabel:`Dropped`, see :ref:`data-dropping-impact`.

 To learn more about the metrics usage report, see :ref:`metrics-usage-report`.

-For more information on how to create aggregation rules, see :ref:`use-MTS-aggregation-pipeline`.